naomi542/STA2543_Stellar_Flares/README.md

 ## Motivation

 Stellar flares play a crucial role in understanding space weather and the habitability of exoplanets.
-By leveraging machine learning, we aim to:
+By leveraging machine learning, I aim to:

 - Identify **pre-flare signatures** in light curves.
 - Improve **flare detection** by augmenting real observations with synthetic data.